Home / Learning Center / How Is Your Credit Score Calculated?

 FICO considers five different factors when calculating your credit score.
 It also assigns a weighting for each, so you have an idea of which are more important than others:

 One thing to keep in mind is that while FICO assigns a percentage to each factor, there is no hard-and-fast rule in practice.
-For example, if you’re brand-new to credit, a missed payment could have a much bigger impact on your score than if you’ve been using credit responsibly for years.
+For example, if you’re just getting started building your credit, a missed payment could have a much bigger impact on your score than if you’ve been using credit responsibly for years.

 You have several different credit scores, even with FICO.
 This is because FICO has updated its scoring model over the years, with each new version making minor tweaks that change how your score is calculated.